Stepland/jujube/docs/Compiling.md

 # Compiling jujube

 jujube uses the meson build system.
-Only time will tell if this turned out to be a wise choice, I just can't stand CMake.
+Only time will tell if this turned out to be a wise choice, I wanted to try something other than CMake.

-jujube needs a *very* up to date C++ compiler for I'm using stuff like `std::filesystem` which is, at the time of writing, easily availble only on the very last version of your favorite compiler
+jujube needs a *very* up to date C++ compiler for I'm using stuff like `std::filesystem` which is, at the time of writing, *easily* availble only on the last few versions of your favorite compiler

 ## Linux